 \section{Acknowledgments}

 We would like to thank N.\ Drukker, K.\ Hosomichi, Y.\ Imamura, R.\ Inoue, K.\ Ito, T.\ Okuda, S.\ Terashima, D.\ Yokoyama and in particular K.\ Nagao for discussion.
-M.~Y.\ would like to thank in particular D.\ Xie for discussion concerning the related collaboration \cite{XY}, which also discuss cluster algebra structures in 3d $\scN=2$ theories in the context of quantum dilogarithm identities.
-M.~Y.\ would also like to thank Aspen Center for Physics (NSF Grant No.\ 1066293), Kavli Institute for Theoretical Physics, Newton Institute (Cambridge University), and Simons Center for Geometry for Physics (Simons Summer Workshop in Mathematics and Physics 2011 and 2012) and Yukawa Institute for Theoretical Physics (YKIS 2012) for hospitality during various stages of this project.
-Part of the contents for this paper are presented by M.~Y.\ during seminars and conferences in a number of universities and research institutes, including SPOCK meeting (University of Cincinnati), Nov.\ 2011; Brown University, Dec.\ 2011; IPMU (University of Tokyo), Jan.\ 2012; University of Cambridge, Feb.\ 2012, and in particular RIMS, Kyoto University, Jan.\ 2013; ``Exact Results in SUSY Gauge Theories and Integrable Systems'', Rikkyo University, Jan.\ 2013.
+M.~Y.\ would like to thank in particular D.\ Xie for related discussion.
+M.~Y.\ would also like to thank the Aspen Center for Physics (NSF Grant No.\ 1066293), the Kavli Institute for Theoretical Physics, the Newton Institute (Cambridge University), and the Simons Center for Geometry for Physics (Simons Summer Workshops in Mathematics and Physics 2011 and 2012) and Yukawa Institute for Theoretical Physics (YKIS 2012) for hospitality during various stages of this project.
+Part of the contents of this paper have been presented by M.~Y.\ during seminars and conferences in a number of universities and research institutes, including the SPOCK meeting (University of Cincinnati), Nov.\ 2011; Brown University, Dec.\ 2011; IPMU (University of Tokyo), Jan.\ 2012; University of Cambridge, Feb.\ 2012, and in particular RIMS, Kyoto University, Jan.\ 2013; ``Exact Results in SUSY Gauge Theories and Integrable Systems,'' Rikkyo University, Jan.\ 2013.
 We thank the audience for invaluable feedback and advice.